04-pasha-04/YT-discord-music-bot/README.md

-replace the 'Your token goes here!' string on the last line of code with your discord bot token that you received from dicsord developers poratal
+replace the 'Your token goes here!' string on the last line of code with your discord bot token that you received from discord developers poratal